zhdk/TPF-JAM-TOOL/README.md

 - Two Inputs (Mic/Inst) sending to 16 Destinations/Locations
 - Receiving max.
 16 locations
 - Placement in 3D audio (binaural)
-- Streaming a binaural mix (2ch) over OBS
+- Streaming a binaural Mix (2ch) over OBS
-- Head tracking (headphones)
+- Head tracking (Headphones)
 - Recording
 - Playback of audio from the DAW
-- Rec/play from external sources (e.g. Ableton)
+- Rec/Play from external sources (e.g., Ableton)
-- Play video from the DAW
+- Play Video from the DAW
 - The tools are freely available